Kill Switch (The X-Files): Plot

-Mulder uses a government source to find a secret T3 line in Fairfax County, Virginiaone that the AI uses to log onto the Internet.
+Mulder uses a government source to find a secret T3 line in Fairfax County, Virginia, which the AI uses to log onto the Internet.
 He also finds the trailer that is connected to the T3 line.
 Meanwhile, Esther forces Scully to drive to David's house.
 However, they find that the house has been destroyed.
 Esther admits that she and David had been planning to transfer their consciousness into cyberspace to enter the AI.
 Gelman, however, thought the idea was too dangerous.
 Esther also admits that she and David were in love, and were having an affair behind Gelman's back.
 Meanwhile, Mulder finds much computer hardware inside the trailer.
 He also finds David's dead body, with a virtual reality helmet on his head.
 Suddenly, Mulder is constrained by moving cables and wires, and experiences a strange vision in which he is in a hospital where nurses threaten to amputate his limbs unless he reveals Kill Switch's location.
 Meanwhile, the AI locates Scully and Esther driving near a swing bridge.
 They become trapped on the bridge after the AI manipulates its drawing mechanism, causing Scully to persuade Esther to throw the computer into the water below.
 Just as it hits the water it is destroyed by the defense satellite's laser strike.

 Scully and Esther find the trailer in which Mulder is trapped.
 Esther reveals that she still has the CD on which the Kill Switch is stored.
 Scully puts it into the drive into the AI, which then releases Mulder.
 She gets him out of the trailer, but Esther stays inside.
 She uses the satellite to locate the trailer's position, causing the missile to destroy the trailer, killing her.
 Mulder tells Scully that Esther's consciousness probably joined the AI.
 Later, the Lone Gunmen get a strange message on their computer reading, "Bite me", something that Esther has told Scully earlier.
-Just before the credits, we see a trailer in North Platte, Nebraska, similar to the one where the AI lived, with automatic security cameras monitoring a boy who approaches the trailer to retrieve a football.
+Just before the credits, a trailer is shown in North Platte, Nebraska, similar to the one where the AI lived, with automatic security cameras monitoring a boy who approaches the trailer to retrieve a football.